 The purpose of dividing your script into segments is to enable you to easily put your project together.
 For example, imagine your project is a presentation consisting of multiple slides.
 When the time comes to put the audio together with the visuals, you know that you have to use the audio file Introduction.wav in the introductory slide.

 Furthermore, if you are adding voiceover to a video that has already been prepared, there will likely be time limits for each part of the script.
 For example, let's say your video ends with the company logo appearing onscreen for 5 seconds, and you want a voiceover of the company slogan to play at the same time.
-The voice talent needs to know that the slogan must not take longer than 5 seconds.
+The voice actor needs to know that the slogan must not take longer than 5 seconds.
 Dividing the script into segments enables you to easily specify how long the voiceover for each segment should take, thus avoiding the expense of having the voiceover re-recorded with the proper timing.